Barkir/LLVMIRPass/README.md

 it will always have `icmp` block as a pred.

 Instead, we choose a path where we always know about `sub` because we can get it from `phi`.
-And, as a result we have **2** more functions in stdlib where our pass was recognized!
+And, as a result we have **1** more function in stdlib where our pass was recognized!

 ### Tests